kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 ### MCP is not magic

 MCP isn't magic — it's a standard way for AI to discover and use tools without learning every API's specific details.
 An MCP server is like a menu of tools.
 Each tool has a name, a description, a schema defining what info it needs, and the actual code that makes the API calls.
-AI applications (like Claude or Cline) can dynamically query these servers to execute tasks such as reading files, querying databases, or creating new integrations.
+AI applications can dynamically query these servers to execute tasks such as reading files, querying databases, or creating new integrations.

-> Most MCP servers work "locally" (over a mechanism called `stdio`): you download a copy of the source code and run the code on your own computer.
-Servers rely on a command line tool either `npx` or `uvx` to download and run the server's code on your local machine.
+Whether you’re using OpenAI, Anthropic, or another LLM, MCP stays the same.
+The code becomes more maintainable (since you’re calling a generic `mcpClient.request` rather than service-specific code).
+Debugging is also easier, since you can monitor the JSON-RPC messages to see exactly what was requested and returned, rather than parsing model-generated text for clues.

 ### MCP server and client